 Aid to the Church in Need: Aid to the Church in Need is an organization dedicated to the promotion and support of the Church in places of great need.
 It was officially made a Pontifical Foundation in December 2011.
 Our mission in the Philippines was featured on their site last August.
 Thanks to the generosity of many donors, we have raised enough money to fund our project of creating a home for at-risk girls.

-Religious Family Websites and Blogs
+Religious Family Websites

 Sharing in the Missions Around the World: Prayers, Works, Sacrifices